Skip to main content

 Fiji - NO

 For programs in which students must obtain visas, all students are required to attend mandatory visa workshops.
-Click your program above for detailed visa instructions and workshop information.
+Click your program below for detailed visa instructions and workshop information.

 *Visas may also be required for the Educational Field Trip or International Study Tour.
 The IP abroad staff will either give you instructions if you need to obtain this visa before arrival or they will assist you in obtaining the visa after arrival at your program.